0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 With the gradual abolition of all nobility, social privileges, and titles, they recognize value only from the exploitation of labor, and have identified the control of the commoditized body of labor as their primary form of capital.
 These developments culminated in the emergence of the Age of Economic Production.

-The **Age of Economic Production** is characterized by working conditions that are the dominant zeitgeber of daily life.
+The **Age of Economic Production** is characterized by working conditions that were the dominant zeitgeber of daily life.
 This age emerged during the enlightenment and prefigured the industrial revolution with the inventions of the printing press and the clock tower.
 Irreversible time limited participation to the nobility up until the period of the
 <span className="note"><small>The bourgeois revolutions include the English Civil War (1642-1651), the American War of Independence (1775-1799), the French Revolution (1789-1799), the European revolutions of 1830 and 1848, and the unification movements in Germany and Italy.</small>bourgeois revolutions.</span>